 Ten Dos and Don’ts for Working with Sourcing Managers

-#1: Don’t respond negatively to new solutions.
+Tip #1: Don’t respond negatively to new solutions.
 “One of our major vendor management challenges is that suppliers jump to conclusions about new systems or programs before they even take the time to hear about them,” Kory says.
-For example, Caesars initially encountered some seller resistance when they first launched Ariba Sourcing™.
+For example, Caesars encountered seller resistance when they launched Ariba Sourcing™.
 “Vendors were worried about the potential for auctions and the new system getting in the way of relationships they had, and we heard LOTS of noise about it,” Kory says.
-Once sellers became familiar with the new solution, however, they realized it benefited them in many ways.
-“Now about 70 percent of what we source goes through Ariba Sourcing, and we see a vendor base that’s very interested in and happy to get invited to these events,” Kory adds.
+Once sellers got acquainted with the new solution, however, they realized it benefited them in many ways—e.g., by giving them instant updates on spec changes during the sourcing process and replacing labor-intensive email questionnaires with easy-to-use e-templates.
+“Now about 70 percent of what we source goes through Ariba Sourcing, and we see a vendor base that’s very interested in and happy to get invited to these events,” Kory notes.
 “It’s clean and efficient for them and for us.”

-#2: Do take advantage of buyer-offered training.
+Tip #2: Do take advantage of buyer-offered training.
 When customers offer training or mock events to help you get accustomed to sourcing activities or solutions, use them—even if you’ve participated before.
-Exercises like these familiarize you with their format ahead of time, so you can focus on your pricing and performance during the actual event rather than worrying about how to use the tools.
+Exercises like these familiarize you with the format ahead of time, so you can focus on your pricing and performance during the actual event instead of worrying about how to use the tools.